 If we accept your pitch, an editor will typically ask for the first draft within four weeks.
 Your development editor will then work with you to finalize your piece, typically over several rounds of edits.
 When you receive your first edits, we usually ask for the next draft within two weeks.

 After the draft is finalized, additional editors review it, and it will be copy edited and fact-checked (based on an annotated draft you provide).
-You will approve final edits, including the title and images chosen by the editors.
+You will approve final edits, see the title and images and captions chosen by the editors, and provide input on promoting your piece.

 You’ll receive an email upon publication, and we ask that you help promote the piece in your networks.
 You may complete the paperwork for the honorarium at that time.

 We publish stories in different forms: essays, op-eds, poetry, book excerpts, and multimedia pieces, including videos, illustrated essays, and photo essays.
-Written essays and excerpts are typically 1,000–2,000 words, and op-eds are 600–1,000 words.
+Written essays and excerpts are typically no more than 1,500 words, and op-eds are 650 words.
 Poems are usually a maximum of three pages (in a Word doc), and we welcome three poems per submission.
-Multimedia pieces are usually accompanied by a short introductory text of around 1,000 words or less.
+Multimedia pieces are usually accompanied by a short introductory text of no more than 650 words.

 Across these various forms, we publish a range of story types.
 To help you focus your approach, we ask you to consider which type best fits the story you want to tell.
 Please note that the following types are meant as guides for your writing, but of course every piece will have its own content, tone, structure, style, and voice.